nora-marie-95/nora-marie-95.github.io/index.md

   </figure>
 </div>

-Conclusions and Recommendations: Instacart needs to have enough staff available between 10 am and 13 pm, the busiest time of day, and on Saturday, the busiest weekday.
-Instacart should schedule ads between 22 pm and 9 am when there are fewer orders and recommend more expensive products at 2 am when people buy the most expensive products.
+Conclusions and Recommendations: Instacart needs to have enough staff available between 10 a.m. and 13 p.m., the busiest time of day, and on Saturday, the busiest weekday.
+Instacart should schedule ads between 22 p.m. and 9 a.m. when there are fewer orders and recommend more expensive products at 2 a.m. when people buy the most expensive products.

 ---